carlosp420/PyPhyloGenomics_ms/MS.md

 at least 810kb so that they can be considered independent evolutionary entities and obtained 575 exons.

-We validated those exons by automated search  of these exons in other genomes of species in Lepidoptera, such as, *Danaus*, *Heliconius* and *Manduca*.
+We validated those exons by searching for these exons in published genomes of other Lepidoptera species, such as *Danaus*, *Heliconius* and *Manduca*.
-This search is automated by using functions in our module BLAST that take as input the list of genes from *Bombyx mori*, and the file with genomic sequences for the target species.
+This search is automated by using functions in our module BLAST that take as input the list of genes from *Bombyx mori*, and the file with genomic sequences from the other model species.
 During validation, PyPhyloGenomics creates FASTA format files by appending matching sequences from the tested genomes.
 It also automates the alignment of sequences by using the software MUSCLE.